 Just twenty miles from Husch the summer can really sizzle.
 The Ukiah Valley is isolated from the cool Pacific breezes by an extra range of mountains so heat-loving Bordeaux varietals such as Cabernet Sauvignon and Sauvignon Blanc thrive at this location.

 Husch wines have been long regarded for their consistency.
 Part of that success can undoubtedly be attributed to vineyard manager Al White, who started work at Husch in 1973.
 During his long tenure at Husch, Al has worked nearly every job in the vineyard and winery (including co-winemaker one year).
-Under Al's guidance, the vineyards at Husch and La Ribera continue to produce the great grapes we need to make great wine.
+Under Al's guidance, the vineyards continue to produce the great grapes we need to make great wine.

 Winery & Tasting Room: 4400 Highway 128, Philo, CA 95466 1-800-55-HUSCH (1-800-554-8724)

-Hours: we are open 7 days each week 10am - 5pm.
+Hours: We are open 7 days a week from 10am to 5pm